Flo-R1der/ESPHome_RGB-Status-LED_Package/README.md

 ## 📌 Open Topics

-- [ ] Create additional working-status templates with more effects.
 - [ ] A selectable "stealth mode" (LED off unless error) would be nice.

 ## ❤️ Like My Work?